Coherent-Partners/spark-ts-sdk/docs/services.md

 }
 ```

-> [!TIP]
+> [!IMPORTANT]
+> Executing multiple inputs is a synchronous operation and may take some time to complete.
+> The default timeout for this client is 60 seconds, and for Spark servers, it is 55 seconds.
+> Another good practice is to split the batch into smaller chunks and submit separate requests.

-> When using TypeScript, you can define both input and output data as interfaces
+When using TypeScript, you can define both input and output data as interfaces
-> to help you work with the data more efficiently.
+to help you work with the data more efficiently.
 See the example below.

 ```ts
 interface Inputs {